 Size Doesn't Always Matter

-The chewy balls that the world has so fallen in love with since the advent of bubble tea are tapioca balls.
+The chewy balls that the world has fallen in love with since the advent of bubble tea are tapioca balls.
 And although some claim that sago balls are larger than tapioca pearls, it just isn't true that one can easily tell the difference between sago and tapioca pearls by their size.

 Is the color of the tapioca pearl based on its flavor?
 Not always.
 In most cases, the coloring is artificial and only meant for visual excitement.

 They are neutral-tasting as well because starch, although it has a distinct sensation in the mouth, does not really have any memorable flavor.

 After cooking, the sphere swells to almost twice its original size and becomes translucent.

 Some cooks insist that tapioca pearls must be soaked in cold water before boiling.
-I find this to be completely counter-productive because the starch starts to dissolve in cold water immediately upon contact and the pearls loose their shape even before they reach the stove.
+But this seems counterproductive because the starch starts to dissolve in cold water immediately upon contact and the pearls lose their shape even before they reach the stove.